tonethar/IGME-330-Master/notes/node-and-transpiling.md

 ## IV. <a id="section4">Transpiling an ES6 project down to ES5

 - Go get this ["sprites-plus-modular" demo code](_files/sprites-plus-modular.zip) - this is one of the demos we built in class that uses ES6 modules
-- Test it in a browser to be sure that it works (it has to run off of a web server because of the ES6 Modules and the imagedata code)
+- Test it in a browser to be sure that it works (it has to run off of a web server because of the ES6 Modules and the canvas `.imageData` code)
 - We are going to transpile all of that ES6 code to ES5 so that it will run on all recent browsers, even ones that don't know about ES6
 - **Important:** make sure there are not any spaces anywhere in the path (folder names) to your files - that ticks off webpack sometimes

- **1) Install Node.js and the *Node Package Manager* (npm)**
+ **1) Install Node.js and the *Node Package Manager* (npm) - if you need to**

  - Head to https://nodejs.org/en/download/ and grab an installer - instructions are here: